KnudsenMorten/ClientInspectorV2/README.md

 [AzLogDcringestPS (Powershell Gallery)](https://www.powershellgallery.com/packages/AzLogDcrIngestPS)

-### Switch starting ClientInspector.ps1 for **AzLogDcrIngestPS** automatic deployment/integration
+### Switch starting ClientInspector.ps1 for **AzLogDcrIngestPS** implementation
 ClientInspector supports 3 ways to install/update/import the needed Powershell module: **Download**, **PsGallery**, **LocalPath**

 #### .\ClientInspector.ps1 -function:LocalPath
-ClientInspector will look for AzLogDcrIngest.psm1 file in the directory where the script will run from.
+ClientInspector will look for **AzLogDcrIngest.psm1** file in the directory where the script will run from.
 If AzLogDcrIngest.psm1 is missing, script will terminate - otherwise it will do an import-module.

 Example